haskell-mafia/loom/loom-site/how/projector.md

   We're constructing a "String" type which will be the value of "href"

-- `;`

-  After the first match, and every subsequent match, you need to use ";" to separate them.

-  NOTE: This is only temporary and will be removed very soon.

 - `Medium -> "medium"; Large -> "large"`

   The final two matches of the other two "Size" constructors.

-  NOTE: Loom will throw errors if any constructors _haven't_ been matched.
+  Loom will throw errors if any constructors _haven't_ been matched.
   You have to match _everything_.
 This is useful especially when we add new constructors to a data type and want to know where we might care about it.

+  Projector is whitespace-sensitive, and uses the indent level to determine where a case begins and ends.
+In general, indent further to the right when writing a case, and go back to the left to start a new case.
+These rules also apply to lambdas.

 - `My name is:`